jonludlam/richmdx/duniverse/dune_/doc/concepts.rst

   whether the library is available or not.
 A library is available if at least one of the following conditions holds:

-  -  It's part the installed worlds.
+  -  It's part the :term:`installed world`.
   -  It's available locally and is not optional.
   -  It's available locally, and all its library dependencies are available.